wp-plugins/active-directory-integration/mu/readme_wpmu.txt

 recommended not use it in production environments.

-If automatic account creation is switched on, then the new users will be assigned to first (#1) blog.
+If automatic account creation is switched on, then the new users will be assigned to the first (#1) blog.
 The admin needs to assign the users to the specific blogs manually.

 Active Directory Integration for WordPress MU has to be installed manually.
 1. Copy "ad-integration_loader.php" to "wp-content/mu-plugins"
 2. The Plugin itself has to reside in "wp-content/mu-plugins/active-directory-integration"